The computing scientist’s main challenge is not to get confused by the complexities of his own making. — E. W. Dijkstra

 Welcome to What could possibly go wrong.com.

 My name is Ashley Davis and this is where I publish articles about development for games, serious games and simulations.

 Please consider supporting this blog on Patreon.

 I'm an experienced developer writing to share my experience applying advanced software development techniques and concepts to the world of game development.
-I'm a professional developer at Real Serious Games and I develop bespoke software on the side.
-For my full background please see my Linkedin profile.
+I'm a an entrepreneur, software developer and a writer with many years of experience in the professional games industry.
+I develop bespoke software that spans multiple platforms.
+For my full background please see Linkedin.

 Hopefully armed with information you can better understand how to approach these techniques and see where they might help rather than hinder you.

 If there is something in particular you want me to write about or if you have feedback please get in touch: firstname.lastname@example.org.

 If you are interested in data wrangling, please check out my other blog The Data Wrangler.